 TuneVault connects directly to your Oracle listener on port 1521.
 Use this when your database host is reachable from TuneVault's servers — for example, a cloud-hosted database or a server with port 1521 accessible from the internet.

-A lightweight proxy runs on your database server (or inside your network) and opens an outbound HTTPS connection to TuneVault.
+A lightweight agent runs on your database server (or inside your network) and opens an outbound HTTPS connection to TuneVault.
 No inbound firewall rules needed.
 Use this for on-premises databases or when port 1521 is not publicly reachable.

 telnet your-oracle-host 1521 from outside your network and get a response, use Option A (Direct).
 If not — or if your Oracle host is on-premises — use Option B (Proxy).